The Human Truth Foundation

 Health:

 Algeria does relatively well in encouraging good health, compared to many other countries.
-Algeria does better than average in its alcohol consumption rate35, its adolescent birth rate23 (one of the best in Africa), its average life expectancy11 (the best in Africa), its immunizations take-up36 and in its fertility rate14 (one of the best in Africa).
-Algeria does not succeed in everything, however.
-Algeria does worse than average in its smoking rate37 (amongst the worst in Africa).
-And finally, it sits amongst the bottom 20 in terms of its food aid and health contributions and WHO compliance38 (one of the highest in Africa).
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Algeria does better than average for its alcohol consumption rate34, its average life expectancy11 (the best in Africa), its adolescent birth rate35 (amongst the best in Africa) and in its immunizations take-up36.
+But, things still need to improve in Algeria.
+Algeria does worse than average in its smoking rate37 (amongst the highest in Africa) and in its fertility rate14 (still low for Africa).
+And finally, it falls into the worst-performing 20 when it comes to its food aid and health contributions and WHO compliance38 (amongst the highest in Africa).
+The prevalence of overweight adults has increased by 14% over the past 40 years.
+Life expectancy in Algeria improved by +9.1yrs in the 30 years from 1990, better than the global average of +7.9yrs.
+Algeria is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
+Its peak fertility rate was 7.68 in 1965.

 Years11